 This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

-Time has turned it to rock, but even across the distance of so many millions of years, the head of a gorgonopsid still retains an aura of unspeakable ferocity.
+Time has turned it to rock, but despite the passage of so many millions of years, the head of a gorgonopsid still retains an aura of unspeakable ferocity.

 Gorgonopsia is a suborder of predaceous therapsids (“mammal-like reptiles”) that arose during the Middle Permian.
 For much of their early evolutionary history, gorgonopsians were rare, modest-sized carnivores, eclipsed in numbers and ecological relevance by thick-skulled, meat-eating Dinocephalians.
 The (rather unexplained) demise of the Dinocephalians at the end of the Middle Permian threw open new predatory niches for these “gorgon-faced” hunters to exploit.

-Compared to pelycosaurs like Dimetrodon, the Gorgonopsid post-cranial skeleton is rather gracile and the limbs are longer and more vertically oriented.
+Compared to pelycosaurs like Dimetrodon, Gorgonopsids have rather gracile post-cranial skeletons with limbs that are longer and more vertically oriented.
 There was probably less lateral swaying of the trunk during locomotion and the back was kept straighter.
-The length of the tail is reduced.
-The body was held well clear off the ground and some skeletal reconstructions even evoke a sense of wolf-like nimbleness.
+The tail was smaller.
+The body was held well clear off the ground and some skeletal reconstructions of Gorgonopsids even evoke a sense of wolf-like nimbleness.
 According to some workers, the nature of the articulation between the femur and the acetabular socket of the pelvis suggests that the gorgonopsid hindlimb was capable of switching between a primitive splayed posture and a more erect mammalian stance (similar to the “high walk” of a crocodile).
 The precise character of limb suspension in Gorgonopsids – which probably lay somewhere in the gray-zone between ‘sprawling’ and ‘fully erect’ – is still debated.
-The hind-limbs (which accounted for the bulk of the animal’s speed and propulsive power) made a closer approach to a condition of uprightness than the fore-limbs.
+The hind-limbs (which accounted for the bulk of the animal’s speed and propulsive power) were more upright than the fore-limbs.

 While body form did not vary considerably among different gorgonopsid genera, there was certainly a range in size .
 The smallest known gorgonopsids are comparable in body dimensions to modern day canids.
 The largest gorgonopsids (members of the genus Inostrancevia, for example) measured around 3.5 meters from nose-tip to tail-end, making them longer than any living land carnivore.
 These late Permian super-predators were well-adapted for hunting huge, stocky, slow-moving, plant-eating dicynodonts and paraeiasaurs.
 In some ways, this mode of life was replicated in a much later era by saber-toothed cats that preyed heavily on herbivorous megafauna.